Jesus of Nazareth taught how to Pray and How to live in the Kingdom of God.

 We are to seek first the Kingdom of God and His righteousness, expecting the day to come when He sets up the Kingdom of God physically upon Earth.”

 “On Earth as it is in Heaven.”

-It is interesting to me that the goal of many churches is to help people to go to “Heaven.”
-This seems to be opposite of the Lord’s goal is to get “Heaven to come to earth.”
+It is interesting to me that the goal of many is to help people to get to “Heaven.”
+This seems to be opposite of God’s desire of getting “Heaven to come to earth.”

 We are to look with anticipation for The Lord’s government for solutions, and not man’s government.
-When His government is established by Him, He will rule over the entire Earth.
+When His government is established by Him on this earth then He will rule with righteousness over the entire Planet.

 “Give us this day our daily bread” The Father knows we have needs even before we ask Him.
 He provides for the birds that do not sow, reap nor do they store up.
 This is a beautiful picture The Lord painted with words to illustrate “How” Our Father will provide for those who “Seek first the Kingdom of God and His Righteousness”.